What is port scanning?

 They probe networks and systems to see how each port will react - open, closed, or filtered.
 Open and closed responses alert hackers that your network is in fact on the receiving end of the scan.
 These cyber criminals can then determine the level of security and what type of operating system your business has.
 Port scanning is an old technique that requires security changes and up-to-date threat intelligence as protocols and security tools are evolving daily.
 Port scan alerts and firewalls are necessary to monitor traffic to your ports and ensure malicious traffic doesn’t detect your network.

 - What is an IPS?
-(Intrusion Detection System)
+(Intrusion Prevention System)

 - What is an IDS?
-(Intrusion Prevention System)
+(Intrusion Detection System)

 - What is Defense in Depth in Network Security?